 In what types of industries or organizations is affiliative leadership commonly used?

 Affiliative leadership is often seen in human resources, healthcare, education, and industries where employee well-being and emotional bonds are essential.
-It's also valuable in service-oriented or team-based environments where collaboration and morale are critical.
+It's also valuable in service-oriented or team-based environments where collaboration and morale are critical to team and organizational success.

 <div id ="nine">